From Latent to Observable Position-Based Click Models in Carousel Interfaces: Implementation of Click Models

 \section{Implementation of Click Models}

 In this section, we implement click models for carousel interfaces using click feedback data.
 We present the first implementations of the OEPBM, the first fully observable position-based click model, as well as the first implementations of the CPBM and its row-column extension RCPBM.
-Additionally, we provide standardized re-implementations of the TCM and the CCM, fit directly on click data using likelihood-based optimization. \footnote{The prior implementation of the TCM and CCM relied on parameter fitting by grid search and evaluated models using total variation distance of click probabilities.
-Our re-implementation uses maximum likelihood estimation and log-likelihood evaluation for consistency across models.} \heading{Problem Setup} We consider a carousel interface composed of multiple rows and columns.
+Additionally, we provide standardized re-implementations of the TCM and the CCM, fit directly on click data using likelihood-based optimization.\footnote{The prior implementation of the TCM and CCM relied on parameter fitting by grid search and evaluated models using total variation distance of click probabilities.
+Our re-implementation uses maximum likelihood estimation and log-likelihood evaluation for consistency across models.}

+\heading{Problem Setup} We consider a carousel interface composed of multiple rows and columns.
 Each user interaction session corresponds to a single screen containing a fixed set of items arranged in a row-column grid.
 The training dataset consists of tuples:

 where $t$ is the index and $\mathcal{D}$ is the index set $\{1, 2,...,|D|\}$ of the dataset, $s$ a session, $u$ an item, $(i,j)$ its row–column position, $c \in \{0,1\}$ a click indicator, and $e \in \{0,1\}$ an examination indicator.
 Item attractiveness is parameterized by $\theta_u$, while examination is parametrized by $w_{i,j}$.
 Our objective is to estimate model parameters that maximize the log-likelihood of the observed data.